 - 1. Paper proposal with Works Cited in MLA format, minimum of four sources required.
 This is simply a statement of the topic you have chosen to research.
 See handout for specifics on sources.
-Due at the end of the first module.
+Due on October 1.
 5% of project. - 2.
 Thesis statement with Works Cited in MLA format: after you have begun researching your topic, you should be developing some opinions and taking a position based on your readings.
 The thesis statement is the argument that your paper will be based on supported by the evidence from your research.
-Due at the end of the second module.
+Due on October 29.
 5% of project. - 3.
 The paper portfolio: at the end of the session, you will submit your paper with your original proposal and thesis statement.
-Due at the end of the third module.
+Due on December 10.
 20% of project.